Oszkar/rusty2048/readme.md

 * drink responsibly

 ## Current TODOs/known issues
-* arrow keys handling does not seem to work on linux (at least on WSL)
 * moves_available() function's logic is not complete yet
 * need to clear out some TODOs as commented